LDSSA/batch4-students/README.md

 1. Head on to the [_Portal_](https://portal.lisbondatascience.org/)
 1. Log in with your _GitHub_ account
 1. Go to your [profile](https://portal.lisbondatascience.org/users/info/) and
-copy the deploy key
+copy the deploy key (including the `ssh-rsa` part)
 ![Profile](assets/profile.png "Profile")
 1. Go back to the repository you have just created
-1. Go back to the repository you have just created
 1. Go to `Settings > Deploy Keys`
-1. Click "Add deploy key"
+1. Click "Add deploy key" (no need to grant Write Access)
 1. Give it a recognizable name like "grader" and paste the key from the _Portal_
 ![Deploy keys](assets/deploy_key.png "Deploy key")